-Artist, Rita Salazar Dickerson, is a Colorado native.
 The opportunity to express herself creatively came as soon as she could hold a pencil.
-The middle of seven children, she was born and raised in Grand Junction with her father, Joseph Salazar, as her first art teacher.
+The middle of seven children, Salazar Dickerson was born and raised in Grand Junction with her father, Joseph Salazar, as her first art teacher.
 Rita’s achievements as a young artist led to her first commissioned portrait while still in high school.
-Her professional career began as the in-house artist for a large savings and loan, creating pen and ink illustrations for their weekly newspaper ads but her desire to create fine art never left her.
+Her professional career began as the in-house artist for a large savings and loan, creating pen and ink illustrations and writing text for their weekly newspaper ads — but her desire to create fine art never left her.
 She began painting in earnest in 1997 and has been doing commissioned work ever since.
-Rita’s oil paintings entertain the viewer with her attention to detail, light and focus on beauty.

 Her formal art training began at Colorado State University, and more recently she has studied under Master Painters, David Leffel and Rose Frantzen.
-She has completed over 250 commissions.
+She has completed hundreds of commissions.
 Her work is in private and corporate collections throughout the US as well as in Europe.
 Rita lives in Colorado Springs and works in her studio at home.
-She is a Copyist at the National Gallery of Art, Washington D.C., a member of the Portrait Society of America and is represented by G44 Gallery, Colorado Springs.
+She is a member of the Oil Painters of America, a Copyist at the National Gallery of Art, Washington D.C., a member of the Portrait Society of America and is represented by G44 Gallery, Colorado Springs.